IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 If you use a standard cluster with Knative installed, or a Red Hat OpenShift on IBM Cloud cluster, you have the option to expose the service via an ingress resource or a route resource.

-### 2. Deploy the frontend application to the IBM Cloud
+### 3. Deploy the frontend application to OpenShift

 We are now going to deploy the frontend application to the IBM Cloud Kubernetes Service.
 The steps are similar to what we did for the backend application.